SanderMertens/flecs/Manual.md

 ```

 Note how if the component is not available, the variable of the optional column (`velocity`) will be set to `NULL`, which can then be tested by the system implementation.

+### System phases
+Each frame in Flecs is computed in different phases, which define the execution order in which certain systems are executed.
+Phases are necessary to guarantee interoperability between systems in different modules, as it imposes a high-level order on the systems that need to be executed each frame.
+A simple example is a system that updates game state, and a system that renders a frame.
+The first system needs to be executed before the second one, to ensure the correct data is rendered.

+By using phases in the correct way, module developers can ensure that their systems work correctly across applications.
+There are no strictly enforced rules on how these phases must be used, and an application may decide to not use them at all.
+However, if an application or module defines logic that must be reused, phases are necessary to ensure systems run at the right moment.

+The following sections describe the different phases in the order of execution, and what kind of systems are expected to run in them.

+#### The EcsOnLoad phase
+The `EcsOnLoad` phase is the first phase that is executed every frame.
+In this phase any data that needs to be loaded from external sources should be inserted into the ECS world (`ecs_world_t` instance).
+An example could be a system that streams data from disk based on the game state.

+#### The EcsPostLoad phase
+The `EcsPostLoad` phase "primes" the loaded data so that it is ready for usage.
+This often involves automatically adding components to entities that have a certain set of components.
+For example, a transformation module may automatically add a `TransformMatrix` component to each entity that has a `Position`, `Rotation` or `Scale`.

+#### The EcsPreUpdate phase
+The `EcsPreUpdate` phase prepares the frame for the game logic.
+This phase typically contains systems that cleanup data from the previous frame, or initialize components for the next frame.
+An example could be a system that resets the transformation matrices to the identity matrix, or remove components that describe collisions detected in the previous frame.

+#### The EcsOnUpdate phase
+During the `EcsOnUpdate` phase the game logic is executed.
+In this phase entities are moved, AI is executed, input is processed and so on.
+Most of the game-specific systems are executed in this phase.

+#### The EcsOnValidate phase
+The `EcsOnValidate` phase checks if any constrains have been violated during the `EcsOnUpdate` phase.
+A typical example is an entity that moved out of bounds, or two entities that collided and are now partially overlapping.
+An example of a system that is executed during the `EcsOnValidate` phase is collision detection.

+#### The EcsPostUpdate phase
+The `EcsPostUpdate` phase evaluates constraints and corrects entities where required.
+For example, a system in the `EcsPostUpdate` phase may evaluate collisions detected during the `EcsOnValidate` phase, and correct entity positions so that they are no longer overlapping.
+Whereas the systems in the `EcsOnValidate` stage are typically from imported modules (like physics) the systems in the `EcsPostUpdate` phase are typically application specific (insert explosion at location of collision).

+#### The EcsPreStore phase
+The `EcsPreStore` phase allows imported modules a last chance to react to application logic before rendering a frame.
+For example, if an entity was moved during the `EcsPostUpdate` phase, its transformation matrix should be updated before it is rendered to reflect its latest position.

+#### The EcsOnStore phase
+During the `EcsOnStore` phase the data computed in the frame is rendered, or stored in an external data source.

+#### System phases example
+This is an example of how a typical application that loads data dynamically, uses collision detection and rendering (identifiers between parenthesis are component expressions):

+- EcsOnLoad
+  - StreamFromDisk (`Game`, `Player`)

+- EcsPostLoad
+  - AddTransformMatrix (`Position | Rotation | Scale`, `!TransformMatrix`)
+  - CleanCollisions (`Collision`)

+- EcsPreUpdate
+  - ResetTransformMatrix (`TransformMatrix`)

+- EcsOnUpdate
+  - Move (`Position`, `Velocity`)

+- EcsOnValidate
+  - Translate (`Position`, `TransformMatrix`)
+  - Rotate (`Rotation`, `TransformMatrix`)
+  - Scale (`Scale`, `TransformMatrix`)
+  - TransformColliders (`Collider`, `TransformMatrix`)
+  - TestForCollisions (`Collider`) -> `Collision`

+- EcsPostFrame
+  - OnCollision (`Collision`)

+- EcsPreStore
+  - CorrectTransform (`Collision`)

+- EcsOnStore
+  - Render